 Why deterministic NNs lack what they lack:

 The probabilistic explanation behind these downsides of deterministic NN is it tries to evaluate the maximum likelihood point estimates or MLE by maximizing the likelihood of the seen data given the parameters of the NN (denoted as ) that is typically solved by using backpropagation.

 Such an optimization leads to overfitting of the NN to the seen data.
 Hence this fails to generalize().
 One partial fix to this problem is instead of evaluating the MLE, evaluate maximum a posteriori point estimates or MAP which makes the NN relatively more resistant to overfitting.

 Using a Gaussian prior is equivalent to doing L2 regularization while using a Laplace prior is equivalent to L1 regularization.
-However this also neither guarantee against any unwarranted extrapolation nor does it allow integration of beliefs in the model as explained in the section above on what deterministic NNs lack.
+However, this does not guarantee against any unwarranted extrapolation as explained in the section above on what deterministic NNs lack.

-Ideally, we would like to NNs to not just make predictions but also reason about their uncertainty in their predictions in the light of the seen data and prior beliefs.
+Ideally, we would like to not just have predictions but also their uncertainty in the predictions in the light of the seen data and prior beliefs.
 This uncertainty ideally should be higher at points that are far away from the seen region than the points that are closer.
 Naturally, an even better solution would be to estimate the whole posterior distribution by doing a full Bayesian inference.

 Doing a full Bayesian inference uses Bayes rule in the light of seen data (denoted as ) to estimate a full posterior distribution of the parameters.
 This is the underlying concept of BNN training.